status-im/specs/docs/draft/6-payloads.md

 ##### Contacts Sync

-The  `contacts_sync` table is used to keep the last timestamp of when the contacts payload was sent and fetched to the topic
+The  `contacts_sync` table is used to keep the last timestamps of when the contacts payload were sent and fetched to and from the topic.

-It has three columns, `last_sent` and `last_fetched` both containing a `uint64` and `contacts_dirty` as a `bool`.
+It has three columns, `last_sent` and `last_fetched`, both containing a `uint64`, and `contacts_dirty` as a `bool`.

-`last_sent` and `last_fetched` and the timestamps for the last time the payload was sent and fetched, and are used to only do those actions once per day.
+`last_sent` and `last_fetched` are the timestamps for the last time the payload was sent and fetched, and are used to make sure those actions are only done once per day.

-The `contacts_dirty` field is set to `true` when a contact is changed by the user.
+The `contacts_dirty` field is set to `true` whenever a contact is changed by the user.
 A change is anything that changes the `added`, `blocked` or `mutualContact` properties of a contact.
 After sending the payload with the updated contacts, the `contacts_dirty` field is set back to `false`.

 ### EmojiReaction